paenian/PrintedBallMachine/README.md

 [Screw Lifter Module](screw_lifter_module)

 # Common Parts for Printing: The Standard Module
-There are many standard parts in the 'parts' subfolder; in general modules will utilize many of these common components, i.e. feet, handles, pegs, ball returns, and simple sloped modules.
+There are many standard parts in the [parts](parts) subfolder; in general modules will utilize many of these common components, i.e. feet, handles, pegs, ball returns, and simple sloped modules.
 Then, each module will have a small number of largely unique parts, for its lifting and transporting mechanism.
 A completed module will have a parts list divided into unique and standard, so it's easy to print and assemble it all :-)

+# Tracks
+The [tracks](tracks) subfolder contains a set of simple track modules, which can all carry the marble a certain number of spaces while dropping one space.
+These can be used in modules directly, as glue logic basically - if you don't want to design a crazy exotic drop, or need a long ramp, see here.